VonHeikemen/lsp-zero.nvim/doc/md/guides/quick-recipes.md

 ## Setup with haskell-tools

 Here you need to disable the automatic configuration for `hls` and then setup [haskell-tools](https://github.com/mrcjkb/haskell-tools.nvim) after lsp-zero.
+Note these instructions are for haskell-tools version 2 (from the branch `2.x.x`).

 The only option that makes sense to share from lsp-zero is the "capabilities" options.